Jesus-Guijarro/southeast-spain-weather-monitor/README.md

 # Weather Spain Pipeline
 ## Introduction

-This project is dedicated to monitoring meteorological data in regions of the Iberian Peninsula identified as at-risk for desertification.
-Leveraging data provided by the AEMET (Agencia Estatal de Meteorología) API, this project aims to gather, process, and analyze weather information crucial for understanding desertification risks.
+This project is dedicated to monitoring meteorological data in the southeastern region of Spain, specifically in the provinces of Almería, Murcia, Alicante, and Valencia, areas identified as at-risk for desertification and prone to DANA events.
+Leveraging data provided by the AEMET (Agencia Estatal de Meteorología) API, this project aims to gather, process, and analyze weather information crucial for understanding these environmental risks.

 ## Objectives
 - **Data Collection**: utilize the AEMET API to gather comprehensive meteorological data.